Macular Edema

 A diagnosis is made based on a person's symptoms and often a dye test called a fluorescein angiogram is needed to view the macula.

-1) Diabetes - then the diabetes needs to be treated
+1) Diabetes - the diabetes needs to be treated as well as anti-VEGF eye injections into the back of the eye

-2) Eye Surgery - anti-inflammatory eye drops or pills
+2) Eye Surgery - anti-inflammatory corticosteroid eye drops or pills

-3) Eye injury - anti-inflammatory eye drops or pills
+3) Eye injury - anti-inflammatory corticosteroid eye drops or pills

 Macular Degeneration